omgnetwork/android-sdk/README.md

 ### TransactionConsumption Event

-Similarly to the `TransactionRequestCallback`, a `TransactionConsumption` can be listened for incoming confirmations using the `TransactionConsumptionCallback`.
+Similarly to the `TransactionRequestListener`, a `TransactionConsumption` can be listened for incoming confirmations using the `TransactionConsumptionListener`.
 The possible events are:
 * `onTransactionConsumptionFinalizedSuccess(TransactionConsumption)`: Invoked if a `TransactionConsumption` has been finalized successfully, and the transfer was made between the 2 addresses.
 * `onTransactionConsumptionFinalizedFail(TransactionConsumption, APIError)`: Invoked if a `TransactionConsumption` fails to consume the request.